OblivionGamerYT/testmpi/README.md

 The script will create the necessary Dockerfiles, build the images, and make samples of SLURM batch files.

 ### Building Docker image manually
-There are cases where you need to modify something, such as for checking OpenMPI version not available in pre-built images.
-To build your own Docker image, you might need to modify Dockerfile.
+To build Docker image manually, you can modify the existing Dockerfiles.
 Then run the build command.
 ```
 docker build -t my_dockerHub_account/my_docker_image:image_tag -f my_dockerfile .
 ```

+### Sharing Docker image
 If you wish to use the image on another machine, push the Docker image to your account in DockerHub.
 ```
 docker push my_dockerHub_account/my_docker_image:image_tag